top of page

 © O. Robert

-As its name suggests, this museum is primarily a cultural establishment dedicated to the promotion and celebration of the arts.
-Since its opening, the museum has garnered a reputation for its eclectic collections and engaging exhibitions.
+Consequently, and as its name suggests, this museum is primarily a cultural establishment dedicated to the promotion and celebration of the arts.
+Since its opening, the Adachi Museum of Art has garnered a reputation for its eclectic collections and engaging exhibitions.
 Housed in a building with intriguing architecture, the museum offers an environment that balances modernity with tradition.

 My equipment: GITZO 3-Way Fluid Head.
 The ultra-stable head that offers smoothness and precision of movement.
 A durable reference for landscape photography and long exposures.